 However, the extra spending in the economy, and the higher income/output level, will lead to an increase in demand for money.
 This is because people will wish to hold more money in order to increase their purchasing power in the marketplace.
 The LM curve represents the money market, and in normal times any extra demand for more money (purchasing power) will lead to an increase in the price of money, i.e. an increase in the interest rate.

 This is where the liquidity trap comes in, because a normal LM curve should be upward-sloping representing a higher cost of money as demand for it increases, but in a liquidity trap the LM curve is horizontal.
-The upshot is that regardless of the demand for more money to increase purchasing power, the interest rate is not affected.
+The upshot is that, regardless of the extra demand for money to increase purchasing power, the interest rate is not affected.

 The question is why, and what circumstances might cause this to happen?
 Before moving on to that question, let's briefly turn away from the liquidity trap implications for fiscal policy, and have a look instead at the implications for monetary policy.